Three generations, one vision

 The Creußen employees had gained a wide experience over the years:

-Since 1990 they are producing tools for system SALVAGNINI, since 1994 for THICK TURRET and TRUMPF has been already manufactured since 1982.
+Since 1990 they are producing tools for the SALVAGNINI system, since 1994 for THICK TURRET and TRUMPF has already been manufactured since 1982.

 After taking over the company the Bauer family decided to invest again in “PASS Stanztechnik AG” and within seven months, a new production site was built in the industrial zone of Creußen.
 Thanks to the energetic assistance of all employees, the relocation took place on August 2, 1996 and the company moved to its current headquarters “Am Steinkreuz 2”.
 During the relocation, neither production nor client services were affected.

 And this was not all.
-Urged by the steady rising sales and the positive feedback interior and abroad, the Bauer family invested in further plants and the machine park was gradually upgraded.
+Urged by the steady rising sales and the positive feedback interior and abroad, the Bauer family invested in further factory halls and the machine park was gradually upgraded.

 Wire eroding machines, moulding and surface grinding machines, milling and lathe machines paved the way for one of the most modern production sites of that time.